Sat, 22 Aug 2026 · LIVE

 The Blind Relief Association, in collaboration with Torchit Electronics Pvt.
 Ltd., launched a range of AI-powered assistive technologies, including the Wireless Jyoti AI Vision Glasses, Jyoti AI Web, Advanced Foldable Smart White Cane, EnableMart Experience and Resource Center, and the EnableMart Assistive Technology Resource Book, to enhance accessibility, inclusive education, and independent living for persons with visual impairments.

-The event was inaugurated by Manmeet Kaur Nanda, IAS, Additional Secretary, Department of Empowerment of Persons with Disabilities (DEPwD), Ministry of Social Justice and Empowerment, Government of India.
+The event was inaugurated by Manmeet Kaur Nanda, Additional Secretary, Department of Empowerment of Persons with Disabilities (DEPwD), Ministry of Social Justice and Empowerment, according to a release.
 In her address, she highlighted that assistive technology is key to education, employment, mobility, and dignity, and reaffirmed the Government's commitment to promoting AI-enabled assistive technologies through the upcoming Divyang Sahara Yojana and the vision of the Purple Economy.

 Hunny Bhagchandani, Founder and Director, Torchit Electronics Pvt.
 Ltd., showcased Torchit's latest innovations, including the Wireless Jyoti AI Vision Glasses, Jyoti AI Web, and the Advanced Foldable Smart White Cane, emphasising Torchit's mission of empowering persons with disabilities through affordable, indigenous, AI-powered assistive technologies.